Nationwide Study Finds 65% of Surveyed Respondents Abstain Use for Less Than a Month Before Workplace Drug Testing

-According to a nationwide study conducted by Health Street, a staggering 65 percent of participants admitted they abstain from marijuana use for less than a one month period before a scheduled drug test.
+According to a nationwide drug testing study recently conducted by Health Street, a staggering 65 percent of participants admitted they abstain from marijuana use for less than a one month period before a scheduled drug test.
 Additionally, over 70% of respondents said they go back to using marijuana less than a month after being screened.

 The results clearly show that focusing only on scheduled pre-employment screening isn’t enough to stop prospective employees from using drugs.
-In fact, complementary research reveals that more than 75 percent of drug users are also employed, displaying a clear dichotomy between expectations and realities when it comes to testing-based drug use deterrence.
+In fact, research by SAMHSA reveals that more than 75 percent of drug users are also employed, displaying a clear dichotomy between expectations and realities when it comes to testing-based drug use deterrence.